agno

 - Model Agnostic: Use any model, any provider, no lock-in.

-- Multi Modal: Native support for input and output text, image, audio and video.
+- Multi Modal: Native support for text, image, audio and video.

-- Multi Agent: Delegate tasks across a team of specialized agents.
+- Multi Agent: Build teams of specialized agents.

 - Memory Management: Store agent sessions and state in a database.

-- Knowledge Stores: Use vector databases for Agentic RAG or dynamic few-shot.
+- Knowledge Stores: Use vector databases for RAG or dynamic few-shot learning.

-- Structured Outputs: Make Agents respond with structured data.
+- Structured Outputs: Make Agents respond in a structured format.

 - Monitoring: Track agent sessions and performance in real-time on agno.com.